slashtechno/tldscroll/README.md

 ```sh
 docker-compose up -d
 ```
+If you have Ollama running on the host, the host can be accessed by the container by using `host.docker.internal` as the host name.
+For example, if Ollama is running on port `11434` (the default), setting the `base_url` to `http://host.docker.internal:11434` will allow the container to access Ollama.

 ##### Poetry
 If you want to run the server without Docker, you can use [Poetry](https://python-poetry.org/):
 ```sh